BoardGameGeek Community Rules

 Here is what happens if you do not follow our rules:

-- Your posts will be flagged for rules violations by the other users in the community - people will not see them.
+- Your posts will be flagged for rules violations by the other users in the community.

 - Bypassing a suspension with another account will get you indefinitely suspended from the site.